theMcSam/themcsam.github.io/_posts/2024-12-26-HTB-Quack-Quack.md

 The `if` condition checks to see if `strstr` returns a NULL value and if it doesn't a `printf` statment is executed.
 But we notice something here, the pointer value stored in `pcVar1` in incremented by 0x20 (32 in decimal) and dereferenced to print out the value to standard output.
 There is a flaw in this logic because of `pcVar1 + 0x20` can be used to access items in other regions in memory given that the attacker is able to control `pcVar1`.
 We can leverage this to leak the stack canary.

 ### Understading the vulnerabilty and crafting an exploit
 We need to find the stack canary offset so we can leak it using the `printf` function.
 To be able to do that we can use `pwndbg` to calculate this offset.
-We can do this but setting a break point on the first `read` function in the `duckling` function.
+We can do this by setting a break point on the first `read` function in the `duckling` function.
 ```
 b *0x0000000000401562
 ```

-And then we run the program and enter 8 * 'A's + 'Quack Quack ' (`AAAAAAAAQuack Quack `) .
-Next we will look at what exactly the value of the stack canary is and we can do this using the `canary` gdb command.
-This prints out the canary to us and from this we can search the stack to find the stack canary value.
-When we find it then we can calculate the offset to the value from `rsi`.
-Remember that our initial payload `AAAAAAAAQuack Quack ` is the **second argument** to the `read` function.
-In `x86_64` the `rsi` register is used to hold the second argument of a function.
+Next, we run the program and input the string `AAAAAAAAQuack Quack ` (i.e., 8 `'A'` characters followed by the expected `Quack Quack ` substring).
+This input helps us pass the `strstr` check in the vulnerable function.

+To identify the value of the stack canary, we use the `canary` command in GDB with the `pwndbg` plugin.
+This command reveals the current value of the canary.
+Once we have that, we can scan the stack to find where this value resides relative to our input.

+Since our input is passed as the **second argument** to the `read` function, it is stored in the memory address pointed to by the `rsi` register.
+In the x86_64 calling convention, `rsi` holds the second argument for functions.

 We can print the contents of the stack from `rsi` and search for the stack canary.
 ![Stack Canary](stack_canary.png)

 After identifying the stack canary on the stack, we calculate the offset from the beginning of our input to the canary.
 This offset turns out to be **120 bytes**.
 However, the code snippet `pcVar1 + 0x20` adds an extra 32 bytes to the pointer before it is dereferenced and printed using `printf`.